 The Omega Seamaster Heritage collection is the brand’s vintage playground.
 This line features re-editions of vintage Seamaster models with modern enhancements and movements.

 OMEGA SEAMASTER 300 – The Seamaster 300 harkens back to the vintage Seamaster introduced in 1957 — the brand’s first diver’s watch.
-It features a rotating bezel, a black dial with aged-looking lume, and a 300-meter depth rating.
+It features a rotating bezel, a black dial with an aged-looking lume, and a 300-meter depth rating.

 OMEGA SEAMASTER PLOPROF – The Seamaster Ploprof is the modern reincarnation of the PloProf watches from the 1970s.
 The name is derived from Plongeur Professionnel, meaning “professional diver” in French.
-These watches are massive at 55mm, have their crown on the left side, and the crown guards integrated to the case.
+These watches are massive at 55mm, have their crown on the left side, and crown guards integrated into the case.
 The current models are water resistant up to 1200 meters, and feature mesh bracelets.

 OMEGA SEAMASTER BULLHEAD – The Seamaster Bullhead is a modern take on a 1969 model.
 As its name suggests, it features a distinctive case reminiscent of a bull’s head.
 Its winding crown and chronograph pushers are located above the case at 12 o’clock, and it features an additional crown at 6 o’clock to control the internal rotating bezel.

 OMEGA RAILMASTER – The Railmaster is part of the three-piece collection introduced in 1957, better known as the “1957 Trilogy”.
-Especially developed for the scientific community, it has always featured anti-magnetic properties.
+Specially developed for the scientific community, it has always featured anti-magnetic properties.
 Today its magnetic resistance is up to 15,000 gauss.
-What sets it apart from other anti-magnetic models, aside from the high level of anti-magnetism, is that it protects the movement without a using a soft iron cage.
+What sets it apart from other anti-magnetic models, aside from the high level of anti-magnetism, is that it protects the movement without using a soft iron cage.

 OMEGA SEAMASTER 1948 – The Seamaster 1948 is a faithful reissue of the very first Omega Seamaster model.
 By today’s standards, its design is closer to a dress watch, with a polished bezel, silvery opaline dial, and a leather strap.